meignanavigneshd2022-cell/infosys/README.md

 * Deployment as a Flask or Streamlit web app for interactive insights.
 * Incorporation of real-time alert systems for sentiment shifts.

----

-Would you like me to generate this as a downloadable **Word (.docx)** file for easy academic submission or printing?